gynecoloji/SnakeMake_RNAseq/README.md

 - **Quality Control**: FastQC for raw reads
 - **Read Preprocessing**: Fastp for adapter trimming and quality filtering
-- **Alignment**: HISAT2 for spliced read alignment to the reference genome
+- **Alignment**: HISAT2 for spliced read alignment to the reference genome (you can also use other aligners)
 - **BAM Processing**: Samtools for filtering, sorting, and indexing
 - **Expression Quantification**: featureCounts for gene-level counting
 - **Results Summary**: MultiQC for aggregated quality reporting